20 Types of Caterpillars in Texas

 These moths are also called bears lay bears due to their fuzzy appearance.
 They get this nickname because they typically appear during late wins.

 They’ve been living underground for most of their life cycle.
-Unlike other types of caterpillars in Texas, they don’t need don’t produce any kind of silk to protect themselves from predators, allowing them to be eaten by birds, spiders, and ants without any chance for defense.
+Unlike other types of caterpillars in Texas, they don’t need to produce any silk to protect themselves from predators, allowing them to be eaten by birds, spiders, and ants without any chance for defense.

 8. Variegated Fritillary Caterpillar

-The Variegated Fritillary caterpillar is a fascinating creature, to say thIt’sast.
-It’s a green, brown, and yellow color pattern with a thick black stripe down the middle.
-The Variegated Fritillary caterpillar was initially found in eastern North America.
+The Variegated Fritillary caterpillar is a fascinating creature, to say it’s the best.
+It’s a green, brown, and yellow pattern with a thick black stripe down the middle.
+The Variegated Fritillary caterpillar was initially found in eastern North America

 9. Milkweed Tussock Caterpillar

 Milkweed Tussock Caterpillar is one of North America’s most abundant and recognizable caterpillars.
-These particular types of caterpillars in Texas are found on plants that are members of the Asclepias family, which includes milkweed.
+These particular types of caterpillars in Texas are found in plants that are members of the Asclepias family, including milkweed.

 The Milleweed Tussock Caterpillar feeds primarily on leafy plants and can be identified by its yellow-white body covered with short black hairs.